This post may contain affiliate links.

 One of the reasons I love this recipe so much is that it doesn’t require a stand mixer, or even a hand mixer.
 All you need is a big bowl and a whisk.

-- Whisk together the flour and the baking soda; set aside.
+- Whisk together the whole-wheat flour and the baking soda; set aside.

-- Vigorously whisk the coconut sugar and oil mixture again for 30 seconds.
-Let rest for three minutes.
+- Vigorously whisk the coconut sugar and oil mixture again for 30 seconds, then let it rest for three minutes.
+Repeat this whisking and resting process twice more.

-- Add almond butter to sugar mixture and vigorously whisk to combine for about one minute.
+- Add the almond butter to sugar mixture and vigorously whisk for about a minute to combine.

 - Toss chocolate chips with reserved flour to coat; add to cookie dough and mix just to combine.